Ketosis is a natural metabolic state in which the body primarily burns stored fat, instead of glucose, for fuel.

 Most people aiming for ketosis replace lost carbohydrates with an increase in healthy fats.
 Some sources include:

 5. Testing ketone levels

-6. Protein intake
+6. Checking protein intake

-7. Consuming more coconut oil
+7. Consuming more MCT oil

 Medium chain triglycerides (MCTs), which a person can purchase as oil,